-As August begins each year and we hurtle toward another autumn, at times we feel desperate to do all.the.things. so we don’t feel like we’ve wasted an entire summer.
-If you’re feeling some of that desperation, perhaps it’s time to sit back, relax, and read these last days of summer quotes.
+As summer nears its end each year and we hurtle toward another autumn, at times we feel desperate to do all.the.things so we don’t feel like we’ve wasted the entire season.
+If you’re feeling some of that desperation, perhaps it’s time to sit back, relax, and enjoy these last days of summer quotes.

 Quotes about the end of summer often have a bittersweet quality to them.
 Saying goodbye to summer stirs up emotions ranging from the joys of childhood memories to nostalgic remembrance of more recent summers and the excitement of our hopes and plans for the seasons to come.

 And maybe, if we’ve endured a particularly scorching summer and we’ve used all the inspiration we can get from quotes about summer heat, we’re not all that sad to see the hot season of summer begin to fade.

 Which of these late summer quotes will become your new favorite?

 “There is a time in the last few days of summer when the ripeness of autumn fills the air, and time is quiet and mellow.”

 “Let us dance in the sun, wearing wild flowers in our hair…”

 Don’t let a day of the month go by without doing something enjoyable.
 Get outside if you can.